 Intelligent automation can play a pivotal role in aligning model and app cadences.
 Since we established that AutoAI helps beginners and expert data scientists streamline model development, I’d like to discuss how AutoAI increases yields for model and app investments and orchestrates ModelOps with DevOps.

-Automation of AI lifecycle helps your models can produce better outcomes
+Automated AI lifecycle helps your models produce better outcomes with efficiency and repeatability

 AI development has a full lifecycle that starts at ideation and ends with the monitoring of models in production.
 Lifecycle stages include data exploration and preparation, model development and deployment, and optimization and monitoring with a feedback loop.
 Data scientists, business analysts, data engineers and subject matter experts are key players in this lifecycle.
 What’s new is that DevOps teams are playing a larger role.
 In particular, growth leaders are now feeding the models produced from this lifecycle to DevOps to drive greater results at scale.

 AutoAI was designed to reduce the more tedious, repetitive, and time-consuming aspects of data science and automate them so that data scientists can concentrate on the parts of the lifecycle where they can make the most innovative contributions.
 AutoAI also helps those who are just starting out with data science to build models quickly and easily.
 Beginners can also examine how the models are built and the pipelines are generated.
 Together, businesses can demonstrate better outcomes with fine-tuned prediction, optimization and automation.